SABGla/SABGla.github.io/README.md

 ### Members To GitLab

-Go to https://git.dcs.gla.ac.uk/mig/website/-/project_members and choose the “invite member” view.
-Use “Maintainer” as role as maintainers have the most permissions, followed by the owner of the group.
+Go to MIG Website > Members (or navigate to https://git.dcs.gla.ac.uk/mig/website/-/project_members) and choose the “invite member” view, and invite (via email if person does not have a GitLab account yet).
+Use “Maintainer” as role as maintainers have the most permissions.

 ### People To Website